dorkitude/dstruct/README.markdown

 Subclassing
 ===========

 You can subclass DStruct to configure its behavior.
-Think of it as a BaseModel for your non-db-backed stuff :)

  * You can specify certain attributes as "required", and if your call to the constructor is missing one of them, initialization will raise an Exception